 Let m-DF be the theory of fields with m commuting derivations.
-Tracey McGrail [12] axiomatizes the model-completion, m-DCF $0$ , of m-DF $0$ .
+Tracey McGrail [12] axiomatizes the model-completion, m-DCF0, of m-DF0.
 Alternative axiomatizations arise as special cases in work of Yoav Yaffe [32] and Marcus Tressl [28].
 There is a common theme: A differential ideal has a generating set of a special form; in the terminology of Joseph Ritt [16, §I.5, p.
-5] (when m=1) and Ellis Kolchin [7, §I.10, pp. 81 ff.], this is a characteristic set.
-There is a first-order way to tell, uniformly in the parameters, whether a given set of differential polynomials is a characteristic set of some differential ideal, and then to tell, if it is a characteristic set, whether it has a root.
-In short, the function $\varphi \mapsto \widehat{\varphi}$ in Robinson's criterion (Lemma 1.1) is defined for sufficiently many systems $\varphi$ .
+5] (when m = 1) and Ellis Kolchin [7, §I.10, pp. 81 ff.], this is a characteristic set.
+There is a first-order way to tell, uniformly in the parameters, whether a given set of differential polynomials is a characteristic set, whether it has a root.
+In short, the function $\varphi \mapsto \hat{\varphi}$ in Robinson's criterion (Lemma 1.1) is defined for sufficiently many systems $\varphi$ .
 (Applying Blum's criterion, McGrail and Yaffe consider only systems in one variable, so they must include inequations in these systems; Tressl uses only equations, in arbitrarily many variables.)

-I do not give the definition of a characteristic set, as not all ingredients of the definition are needed for the arguments presented in $\S 4$ .
-However, some of the ingredients are needed; these are in 4.1.
+I do not give the definition of a characteristic set, as not all ingredients of the definition are needed for the arguments presented in $\S4$ .
+However, some of the ingredients are needed; these are in $\S4.1$ .